 - NDAs: Don’t use a nondisclosure agreement (NDA) or confidentiality terms to protect data.
 Those clauses are designed for confidential documents and trade secrets, not for the data at issue in IT deals.

 - Ownership of Data: Contrary to common belief, you can’t own data — at least, not in any meaningful way.
 Data is information, and there is no IP in information — except to the limited extent that it’s covered by trade secrets law.
 And while parts of a dataset might qualify for trade secret protection, probably most doesn’t.
-So customer “ownership” of data doesn’t necessarily keep the provider from exploiting the data for its own purposes.
+So customer “ownership” of may not keep the provider from exploiting the data for its own purposes, including by mining it.
 In other words, contract terms saying the customer owns the data might not do much good.
 That doesn’t mean contracts should say nothing about data ownership.
-The customer should still confirm that it owns the data (assuming it does).
-The customer should also add some magic language about IP: “Provider recognizes and agrees that: (a) Customer Data is valuable property of Customer; (b) Customer Data includes Customer’s trade secrets; (c) Customer Data is an original compilation pursuant to the copyright law of the United States and other jurisdictions; and (d) Customer has dedicated substantial resources to collecting, managing, and compiling Customer Data.”
+The customer should confirm that the data could include trade secrets.
+And it should try to establish “compilation copyright” ownership: a weak IP right that might protect the compilation of data, though not any piece of information.
+The following magic language tries to achieve both: “Provider recognizes and agrees that: (a) Customer Data is valuable property of Customer; (b) Customer Data includes Customer’s trade secrets; (c) Customer Data is an original compilation pursuant to the copyright law of the United States and other jurisdictions; and (d) Customer has dedicated substantial resources to collecting, managing, and compiling Customer Data.”
 Once that’s all done, the customer should focus on contract terms about data rights, like those described below.
+Those sorts of terms provide far better protection than “ownership.”
 (For language on ownership and related issues, see our clause library’s data definition and rights terms.)

 - Data License/Use: The contract should specify how the provider can use the data—sometimes called the “data license.”
 Many cloud services contracts simply say: “Provider shall not access or use Customer Data other than as necessary to provide the Services to Customer.”
 In some cases, however, the provider gets broader rights.
 For instance, the contract might give the provider the right to analyze the data to improve its own products and services.
 (If so, the customer should make sure that doesn’t include sharing the data with third parties — or mining it.)
 And many contracts give the provider rights to “de-identified” or “aggregate data.”
 The former refers to data with all personal information (PI) removed.
 The latter refers to a collection of all the provider’s customers’ data — aggregated — again with PI removed.
 Providers should try to get de-identified/aggregate data whenever possible, since it’s often valuable.
 And customers should be aware of industry terms surrounding PI removal.
 The term “truly anonymized” generally means the PI has been removed — with no mechanism left that could be used to reconstruct or reinsert PI.
 Garden-variety de-identified data could include such a mechanism.
 For instance, the provider could replace all personal names with code numbers — and keep a ledger of those numbers and the names they replaced.
 That ledger could be used later to reconstruct the data: to reinsert PI.
 Obviously, customers face left risk if no such reconstruction mechanism survives.
 (Don’t rely on industry terms like “truly anonymized.”
 Define them in your contract.
 And see our clause library’s sample terms on use and disclosure.)[*]